mhx/dwarfs/README.md

 ## Comparison

-The SquashFS and `xz` tests were all done on an 8 core Intel(R) Xeon(R) E-2286M CPU @ 2.40GHz with 64 GiB of RAM.
+The SquashFS, `xz`, `lrzip` and `wimlib` tests were all done on an 8 core Intel(R) Xeon(R) E-2286M CPU @ 2.40GHz with 64 GiB of RAM.

-The wimlib, Cromfs and EROFS tests were done with an older version of DwarFS on a 6 core Intel(R) Xeon(R) CPU D-1528 @ 1.90GHz with 64 GiB of RAM.
+The Cromfs and EROFS tests were done with an older version of DwarFS on a 6 core Intel(R) Xeon(R) CPU D-1528 @ 1.90GHz with 64 GiB of RAM.

 The systems were mostly idle during all of the tests.